 Considering they’re so large, I’ve always been surprised at how little I can fit in panniers.
 And the more I think about it, the more I decide this is one of the main reasons not to buy them.

-If I look at the manufacturer specs, they quote a combined capacity of 70L.
-So why then, if this is the case, can I fit more stuff in my 50L roll bag?
+The manufacturer’s specs of my 2016 bike quoted a combined capacity of 70L from the panniers.
+So why can I fit more stuff in my 50L roll bag?

 The last time I used my panniers, one of them became a home for my laptop case.
 And that’s all I could fit in it.